Fixing Our Nation’s Drinking Water Policy

 The Safe Drinking Water Act, enacted in 1974, is the primary federal law that regulates drinking water.
 It was established to protect drinking water, in part, by setting legal limits – Maximum Contaminant Levels, or MCLs – for certain chemicals known or suspected to cause harm to human health.

 These standards – covering about 100 contaminants – are supposed to be reviewed and strengthened every six years but most have not been.
-In fact, despite extensive information showing health harms of currently unregulated contaminants, in the more than 20 years since the passage of 1996 Safe Drinking Water Act amendments, the EPA has failed to regulate a single additional contaminant.
+In fact, despite extensive information showing health harms of currently unregulated contaminants, in almost 20 years, the EPA has not added any new contaminants to the toxic chemicals covered by the Safe Drinking Water Act.
 The law also requires that every five years the EPA issue a list of no more than 30 unregulated contaminants to be monitored by public water systems, identified based on the greatest potential for causing harm.

 Especially troubling is the fact that the EPA has not effectively implemented the intent of the Safe Drinking Water Act, which states that drinking water regulations should consider the effects of contaminants “on groups within the general population such as infants, children, pregnant women, the elderly, individuals with a history of serious illness, or other subpopulations that are identified as likely to be at greater risk of adverse health effects due to exposure to contaminants in drinking water than the general population.”1